inesane/Linux-C-Shell-Ainux/README.md

 echo.c - prints the argument given

-ls command - allows us to display the files present in the current directory.
+ls.c - allows us to display the files present in the current directory.
 Accepts relative and absolute paths.
 Accepts flags as well and prints hidden files and file permissions accordingly.
 Works for multiple directories as well and works in any order that the arguments are given in

 fore.c - allows us to implement foreground processes